 Wednesday:

-At this point, there was only a temporary wiring from the projector, the screen I was using for remapping the motion graphics, the Mac mini that I was working on, the touch screen, the media player Raspberry Pi that was running the touch screen sketch and the Ethernet switch that was connecting the mac mini to the Pi.
+At this point, there was only a temporary wiring from the projector, the screen I was using for remapping the motion graphics, the Mac mini that I was working on, the touch screen, the media player Raspberry Pi that was running the touch screen sketch and the Ethernet switch that was connecting the Mac mini to the Pi.

 Thursday:

-With the scenes mapped, exporting them was the next step and getting them plugged into the code that Paul had done for the projector and the Mac mini and the code that Cat had done for the Pi, plugging my media into the framework of that code was easy, but Paul and Cat were trying to get everything to work together seemed to be a bit annoying.
-The next iteration of the piece will need to be as easy as possible for both myself and my lecturers to implement.
+With the scenes mapped, exporting them was the next step and getting them plugged into the code that Paul had done for the projector and the Mac mini and the code that Cat had done for the Pi, plugging my media into the framework of that code was easy, but Paul and Cat were trying to get everything to work together, which seemed to be a bit annoying.
+The next iteration of the piece will need to be as easy as possible for both me and my lecturers to implement.

 This piece explores the work of actor, writer, director and then photographer Robert Trotter, in his work ‘Sing the City’.